Bani, Pangasinan: Contemporary

-The Immaculate Conception, Patron Saint of San Simon, disappeared from the church altar and discovered on top of the tall Bani tree in the vicinity of the present Church.
-She was brought to the Namagbagan church, and returned to the present site.
+The Immaculate Conception, Patron Saint of San Simon, disappeared from the church altar and was discovered on top of the tall Bani tree in the vicinity of the present Church.
+She was brought to the Namagbagan Church, and returned to the present site.
 Bani's name came from the Bani tree where the image of the Patroness was found.
 Bani (Millettia pinnata) is a smooth tree (height of 8 to 25 meters).

-In 1769, Fr.
-Mains de Lamberto erected a "visita" in Bani with settlements around Don Cayo banks and in 1762, these settlements became a sitio, with local officials headed by Don Francisco Baltazar as "Tiniente Absolute".